-Here, Fox tells TON co-founder Siri Carpenter the story behind the stories:
+Here, Fox tells TON co-founder Siri Carpenter the story behind the stories.
+(This interview has been edited for length and clarity.)

 How did this Antarctica project come about?